Melissa3248/Code-Help/cluster/TTIC/README.md

 MacOS: https://uchicago.service-now.com/it?id=kb_article&kb=KB06000725

-After downloading Cisco AnyConnect, connect to '''vpn.uchicago.edu'''.
+After downloading Cisco AnyConnect, connect to ```vpn.uchicago.edu```.
 This will open a window to login to your UChicago account using 2FA.

 Path to the shared Willett-group directory where computing should be done: